-- (a) Stipulating that the practical management measures to discourage gamebirds from sites (as recommended by the GGL) must be undertaken within the buffer zone e.g. - Only release gamebirds, with or without pens (including temporary pens), as far away as possible from the boundary of the adjacent European site. - Only release gamebirds into existing habitats such as hedgerows, linear plantations and game cover, where this will encourage them to move away from the boundary of a European site. - Provide new suitable habitat for gamebirds beyond their release areas in locations that encourage the dispersal of released birds away from the boundary of a European site. - Undertake any habitat management around release areas to create rides, clearings and for siting feeders and drinkers as far away as possible from the boundary of the adjacent European site. - Position supplementary feed hoppers, strawed feed rides and drinkers to encourage gamebirds away from the boundary of the adjacent European site. - Position artificial shelters, dust baths and grit stations as far away as possible from the boundary of the adjacent European site - Take action to disperse any congregating gamebirds away from the boundary of a European site. - (b) Stipulating that no releasing should take place immediately adjacent to a European Site boundary; whilst there is no specific underpinning evidence, a precautionary 'common sense' distance of 250 metres is recommended between pens/ feeders and the boundary of a neighbouring protected site to provide a sufficiently wide separation so that a much smaller and much less significant number of the released birds are likely to reach the protected site.
+- Undertake any habitat management around release areas to create rides, clearings and for siting feeders and drinkers as far away as possible from the boundary of the adjacent European site. - Position supplementary feed hoppers, strawed feed rides and drinkers to encourage gamebirds away from the boundary of the adjacent European site. - Position artificial shelters, dust baths and grit stations to encourage birds away from the boundary of the adjacent European site - ➤ Take action to disperse any congregating gamebirds away from the boundary of a European site. - (b) Stipulating that no releasing should take place at all immediately adjacent to a European Site boundary.
+In certain circumstances, whilst there is no specific underpinning evidence, a precautionary but 'common sense' distance of 250 metres may be recommended between pens/ feeders and the boundary of a neighbouring protected site.
+This will help to provide a sufficiently wide separation so that a much smaller and much less significant number of the released birds are likely to reach the protected site.
 This may be advisable where sensitive habitats abut a site boundary.
 This reflects the random dispersal of the majority of gamebirds up to about 500 m (on average) from a pen, although in practice the majority will not disperse widely as they will be encouraged to stay close to the immediate vicinity of the release area itself.
-Restricting release pens and feeders to the outer 250m of a European Site buffer zone will also reduce any risk of a combined adverse effect from gamebirds released within the site itself. - 5.5.9 Where there are designated river, wetland or intertidal sites in the vicinity, limiting the location of release pens/areas to level ground (<12-degree slope) and 50 metres away from watercourses that flow into or towards these wetland sites will also mitigate the risk of any nutrient-rich water or sediment finding a path into those sites and detrimentally affecting its water's quality.
-Such a measure, set at a - Page 35 of 42 TIN221 Permitting the release and management of non-native game birds within and adjacent to Protected Sites in England precautionary distance of 50 metres, is consistent with the statutory rules already contained in the Reduction and Prevention of Agricultural Diffuse Pollution (England) Regulations 2018 ('farming rules for water') to reduce the risk of diffuse agricultural pollution arising from the management of livestock.

-5.5.10 Similarly, all proposed releases of birds within the buffer area should be registered with APHA (existing statutory requirement).
+Restricting release pens and feeders to the outer 250m of a European Site buffer zone will also reduce any risk of a combined adverse effect from gamebirds released within the site itself. - 5.5.9 Where there are designated river, wetland or intertidal sites in the vicinity, limiting the location of release pens/areas to level ground (<12-degree slope) and 50 metres away from watercourses that flow into or towards these wetland sites will also mitigate any risk of any nutrient-rich water or sediment finding a path into those sites and detrimentally affecting its water's quality.
+Such a measure, set at a precautionary distance of 50 metres, is consistent with the statutory rules already contained in the Reduction and Prevention of Agricultural Diffuse Pollution (England) Regulations 2018 ('farming rules for water') to reduce the risk of diffuse agricultural pollution arising from the management of livestock. - 5.5.10 Similarly, as with all releases wherever they occur, all proposed releases of birds within a European Site buffer area must also be registered with APHA (existing statutory requirement).

-5.6 Evaluating or advising on individual consent and licence applications to release gamebirds - risk of increased Avian Influenza transmission to SPA and SSSI birds

-- 5.6.1 As outlined earlier, intensive gamebird releasing constitutes a high-risk activity in terms of amplifying high background risk of avian flu transmission (Defra, 2022), although there remains considerable uncertainty around the evidence and the risks of transmission to wild birds posed by gamebird releases.
-This position is evolving and will therefore be subject to review. - 5.6.2 Based on the best available evidence and expert opinion, Natural England's precautionary approach is to currently regard this as an additional risk factor to consider when determining any new SSSI consent or gamebird licence application that might affect Protected Sites designated or notified for populations or assemblages of breeding or non-breeding wild birds.
+- 5.6 Evaluating or advising on individual consent and licence applications to release gamebirds risk of increased Avian Influenza transmission to SPA and SSSI birds - 5.6.1 As outlined earlier, it is currently Natural England's view that the releasing of significant numbers of gamebirds can also constitute a high-risk activity in terms of amplifying the background risk of avian flu transmission to wild birds (e.g., Defra, 2022).
+There remains considerable uncertainty around the evidence and the risks of transmission to wild birds posed by gamebird releases.
+This position is evolving and will therefore be subject to regular review. - 5.6.2 Based on the best available evidence and expert opinion, Natural England's precautionary approach is to currently regard this as an additional risk factor to consider when determining any new SSSI gamebird consent or individual gamebird licence application that might affect those sites designated or notified for populations or assemblages of breeding or non-breeding wild birds.